jina-ai/finetuner/docs/index.md

    ```
    ````

-Now that you’re set up, let’s dive into more of how Finetuner works and can improve the performance of your neural search apps.
+Now that you’re set up, let’s dive into more of how Finetuner works and improves the performance of your neural search apps.

 ## Next steps